uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spmm.rst

 spmm
 ====

-Computes a sparse matrix-dense matrix product.
+Computes a sparse matrix by dense matrix product.

 .. rubric:: Description and Assumptions

-The ``oneapi::mkl::sparse::spmm`` routine computes a sparse matrix-dense matrix product defined as:
+The ``oneapi::mkl::sparse::spmm`` routine computes a sparse matrix by dense matrix product defined as:

 .. math::